small logo large logo

 Success by the Numbers

-Georgia State is nationally known for pioneering student success programs that have eliminated equity gaps and improved college completion rates for all students.
+Georgia State is nationally known for pioneering student success programs that have improved college completion rates for all students.

 “The lessons learned by Georgia State are transferable.
 The NISS disseminates evidence-based best practices to other colleges and universities and provides a suite of services to support their successful implementation.”